FlorentFischer/TradingPortfolioProtection/Webapp_Dashboard/README.md

 ### D. Performance of the protection strategy:

 This graph aims to plot the performance of the portfolio protection strategy of a given trading strategy, the trading strategy, and the 60/40 portfolio by showing their cumulative returns.
-Here, you will have the opportunity to see the efficiency of the portfolio protection strategy against the trading strategy, and against the 60/40 portfolio depending on the parameters selected previously.
+Here, you will have the opportunity to see the efficiency of the portfolio protection strategy against the trading strategy, and the 60/40 portfolio depending on the parameters selected previously.

 ### E. Protection method allocations:

 This graph aims to plot the weight allocations of the protection method selected previously.
 It will help you to understand how the allocations between the risky and the risk-free assets are distributed.
 This graph doesn't plot the allocation of the trading strategy adaption to the protection method but the allocation recommended by the protection method only.
-In-sample hyperparameters selection RNN

 <br />